 Any tiredness and shortness of breath will be a thing of the past.
-Cilia, air sacs in the lungs, have regrown and healed some of the damage caused by smoking, but the lungs will never be 100% healthy.
+Cilia, air sacs in the lungs, have regrown and healed some of the damage caused by smoking.

 Ex-smokers are 50% less likely to have a heart attack, heart disease or a stroke within just one year of quitting smoking.

 Diabetes is an illness long-term smokers can develop.
 Make it 5 years smokefree and the risks of it occurring are the same a non-smoker.

 Amazing!
 The risk of having a stroke is now the same as that of a non-smoker.
 Smoke makes blood sticky and hard to move around the body and that’s why smokers are much more likely to have a stroke.

 Lung cancer is the biggest risk to a smoker’s life.
 Within 10 years of quitting, the chance of death from lung cancer is half that of a smoker.
 The risk from other cancers such as mouth and pancreatic have reduced significantly.